prashantpgit/weatherapi/README.md

 # weatherapi
 Weather API is a simple script that uses Open Weather API

+Script Requirements:
-Script requires Apache Web server and PHP installed.
+Apache Web server
+PHP

 Steps to use the script :